 New Brunswick, NJ 08903-2681

+Lactase is a digestive enzyme that breaks down lactose so the body can absorb it.
 Some people are born unable to make lactase.
-Others develop the intolerance over time.
+Others make less over time.

 Copyright © Nucleus Medical Media, Inc.

-There are no current guidelines to prevent lactose intolerance.
+There are no methods to prevent lactose intolerance.

 American College of Gastroenterology

 American Gastroenterological Association

 Lactose intolerance.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/lactose-intolerance.
 Accessed September 19, 2019.

 Lactose intolerance in adults.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/lactose-intolerance-in-adults.
 Updated June 29, 2018.
 Accessed September 19, 2019.